Skip to main content

 The disease is not reportable and official counts are not available.
 The BCCDC Public Health Laboratory receives consultations on tick paralysis in 0-2 human cases per year in BC.
 Most cases occur in the BC Interior region in the spring and summer.
 Children are more often affected than adults.

 If this diagnosis is suspected, a meticulous examination should be done to look for a tick on the body, with special attention paid to the scalp, neck, ears, and the spaces between the fingers.
-Hair should be sifted through with a fine tooth comb.
-If a tick is found in an accessible location then it should be extracted carefully using proper methods (see "Tick Removal and Testing", section under Lyme Disease (Borrelia burgdorferi infection) -BCCDC ).
+Hair should be sifted through with a fine toothcomb.
+If a tick is found in an accessible location, then it should be extracted carefully using proper methods (see "How to remove a tick" on the tick-borne diseases page).
 If a tick is found in a location where proper removal can be difficult, then seek medical attention for removal.
 Rapid improvement once an attached tick is properly removed is diagnostic.
 The diagnosis can be delayed due to the rarity of the condition.

 The treatment for tick paralysis is tick removal.
 Most patients with tick paralysis will recover or substantially improve within a few hours following tick removal.